 When he returned to the United States in 1969 he completed his formal music studies.
 He received his BA in piano from School for the Arts at Boston University, piano studies with Leon Tumarkin and Anthony di Bonaventura.
 And completed a Master of Music degree from the New England Conservatory where he studied with Jakie Byard and George Russell.

 Peter resides in Boston and has performed with Marty Ehrlich, Andrew D'Angelo, Matt Wilson, Oscar Noriega, Bob Moses, Ed Schuller, George Schuller, Stan Strickland, Charlie Kohlhase, Joe Morris, Paquito D'Rivera, and others.
 He's been awarded two performance grants from the National Endowment for the Arts and was part of the touring roster of the New England Foundation for the Arts for over 10 years.
 He has also performed in Japan, Moscow, and Armenia.
 Peter has taught at Dean Junior College in Franklin, Massachusetts, UMass Boston, UMass Dartmouth, The All Newton Music School, The Community Music Center in Boston, and other institutions.
 Peter began teaching at the Longy School of Music in 1979 and started Longy's first jazz department.
-In 1996 the department developed a new curriculum and was renamed The Department of Modern American to reflect its philosophy as well as its expanded mission.
+In 1996 the department developed a new curriculum and was renamed The Department of Modern American Music to reflect its philosophy as well as its expanded mission.

 High level core instrumental training with a balance of theory and performance.
 Music students need to develop secondary music skills such as being a jazz musician and being able to play a job with the local civic orchestra .
 There is a long list of skills associated with instrument and musical genre and this is best done with positive and highly motivational instruction.
-Maintaining this standard as a Chair or manager of the Department of Modern American Music depends on my ability to help students develop as artists and individuals with something to say."
+Maintaining this standard as a Chair or manager of the Department of Jazz and Contemporary Music depends on my ability to help students develop as artists and individuals with something to say."